Clearing the Air

 flooded residential area

 Greenhouse gas pollution threatens public health and safety and the environment.
-As the climate changes due to greenhouse gas pollution, more people are exposed to dangerous and potentially deadly extreme weather events and climate disasters have been increasing in frequency and intensity: since 1980, there have been 376 weather and climate disasters in the U.S. costing more than $1 billion, with more than one-quarter of these events occurring in the past five years, according to NOAA.
+As the climate changes due to greenhouse gas pollution, more people are exposed to dangerous and potentially deadly extreme weather events.
+Climate disasters have been increasing in frequency and intensity: since 1980, there have been 376 weather and climate disasters in the U.S. costing more than $1 billion each, with more than one-quarter of these events occurring in just the past five years.

-Although the EPA issued greenhouse gas standards for new gas power plants, existing gas power plants are not subject to any current greenhouse gas standards - but the Clean Air Act requires that EPA promulgate technology-based emissions standards for harmful climate pollution from existing gas-fired power plants.
-These standards would allow power companies to achieve required pollution reductions through an array of available low and zero-emitting solutions.
-Clean, renewable energy options are emission-free, more affordable than ever, reliable, and the leading source of new electricity generation being deployed.
+Although the EPA issued greenhouse gas standards for new gas power plants in 2024, existing gas power plants are not currently subject to any federal greenhouse gas standards.
+The Clean Air Act requires that EPA promulgate technology-based emissions standards for harmful climate pollution from existing gas-fired power plants.
+These standards would allow power companies to achieve the required pollution reductions through an array of available low- and zero-emitting solutions.
+Clean, renewable energy options are emissions-free, more affordable than ever, reliable, and are the leading source of new electricity generation being deployed across the country.

 In addition to federal standards, states can mandate strong pollution limits and clean energy solutions.
 For example, eleven Northeastern states are part of the Regional Greenhouse Gas Initiative, where each state has established individual carbon pollution budgets as part of a regional cap and trade program.
 In addition, 24 states and the District of Columbia have enacted 100% clean energy goals.